 At home, I've found dermaplaning leaves my skin incredibly smooth—we're talking baby soft.
-It also unclogs pores and removes facial hair.
+It also unclogs my pores and removes facial hair.
 In Dr. Jack's capable and expert hands, you'll be removing a lot of dead skin, more than you could at home.
 "It removes around two to three weeks' worth," he says.
 "It is recommended to have this treatment at least at four-week intervals.
 This allows for the skin to complete its normal skin rejuvenation cycle of 30 days."

 When I do it, it's not quite such a close shave.
 I use Tinkle Hair Removers, and these are just sharp enough to remove hairs and buff away at the skin.
 Since dermaplaning, I've noticed not only is my skin more glowing and smooth but, as I mentioned, makeup application is much easier.
 It's a bit like when you have your walls skimmed and plastered before painting them.
 Dermaplaning creates a smooth surface on which you can apply makeup; there's no peach fuzz or rough skin getting in the way.
-A smoother surface also reflects light more effectively, which is why your skin will glow.
+A smoother surface might also reflect light more effectively, which is why your skin may glow.

 First off, I always make sure I've removed my makeup and thoroughly washed my face.
 There's no need to exfoliate on the same day, as dermaplaning does that work for you.